 45th Wedding Anniversary – Sapphire

-Beautiful blue sapphires were once the reserve of loyalty, making them a luxurious, aspirational item.
+Beautiful blue sapphires were once the preserve of royalty, making them a luxurious, aspirational item.
 Give the gift of sapphires to celebrate an impressive 45 years together, as it’s used for traditional and modern anniversary celebrations.

 This sapphire and diamond halo necklace from Goldsmith’s is a perfect choice.

 If you’d like somewhere to store all the beautiful jewellery accessories you’ve been given across the years, then a leather valet tray or a stylish leather watch and jewellery case is fantastic for beside your bed or to take away with you.